Tesla (TSLA) Q3 2017 Results - Earnings Call Transcript

 Elon Reeve Musk - Tesla, Inc.

-...the service loaners, and those grow slightly lower, average like less than a custom order vehicle that has a point or two effect on gross margin.
-But yeah, I mean, it should get back to the mid-20s essentially in Q4.
+...the service loaners, and those grow slightly lower, average like less than a custom order vehicle, that has a point or two effect on gross margin.
+But yeah, I mean, it should get back to the mid-20s, essentially, in Q4.

 Antonio M. Sacconaghi - Sanford C. Bernstein & Co.
 LLC